-Following the Act, we have enabled our people to understand more about this growing issue by setting out the steps taken by the firm.
-We also provide guidance to help them to report any concern they may have within business or in a personal context.
+Following The Act, we have enabled our people to understand more about this growing issue by setting out the steps taken by the firm as well as guiding them on how to report any suspicions they may come across within business or a personal context.
 We have:

-- developed and shared resources, including summary documents with an overview of the Act, and links to the modernslavery.co.uk website - signposted our people to modernslavery.co.uk to provide them with useful information on how to recognise different types of slavery, how to spot the signs and details of their telephone helpline - included in our Annual Declaration a requirement that everyone reads and acknowledges the firm's modern slavery policy - introduced an internal whistleblowing hotline to enable anyone who has concerns (for example, how suppliers, clients, partners or employees behave) has a means of raising their concerns confidentially - delivered a Modern Slavery workshop with Government Home Office and NGO experts to elevate internal awareness in recognising this crime, its impact and the appropriate reporting channels.
+- developed and shared resources, including summary documents with an overview of the Modern Slavery Act, and links to the modernslavery.co.uk website - signposted our people to modernslavery.co.uk to provide them with useful information on how to recognise different types of slavery, how to spot the signs and details of a telephone helpline - included a requirement in our 2017 Annual Declaration that everyone reads and acknowledges the firm's modern slavery policu - introduced an internal whistleblowing hotline to enable anyone who has concerns (for example, how suppliers, clients, partners or employees behave) has a means of raising their concerns confidentially.